 Description:

 In the ED, I provided constant observation to assigned medical and psychiatric patients, assisted with direct patient care and safely transported patients to and from the department.
 Being part of a patient care team, I learned that every member of the team contributes an invaluable skillset, essential to the efficiency and success of the department.
 I played a calming and helpful role during a difficult and often stressful time for the patients.
 I empathized and worked to develop trusting relationships so patients could work with our team more effectively.
-By working in this challenging position and with patients with a different set of needs, that I have learned patience and compassion.
+Working in this challenging position and with patients with different sets of needs, I have learned patience and compassion.

 AMCAS Work and Activities Example #2